 Getting involved in the community

-A few things I do that you can do too to get more involved in our community: We volunteered at the food bank over the summer.
+To get more involved in our community, we volunteered at the food bank over the summer.
 Here is a facebook group that has volunteer events in Flagstaff.
 You also can find community events right here on Flagstaff Moms Blog.
 Women Empowering Northern Arizona is a great group of women here in Flagstaff that raises money for local non-profits in a fast and efficient way.
 And it is a great way to meet people and learn about our community!

 I definitely jumped on the Marie Kondo bandwagon when her book came out.
 The only thing for me that did not work, in that book, was that organizing and decluttering is a one time job.
 So, with the release of her show on Netflix, I have gotten remotivated to get organized!